mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 *Gray's Arch*

 Once on the ridge, the trail was a flat and easy walk though the woods.
 I skipped the D. Boon Hut Trail to ensure I had plenty of time to make it back to Hanson's Point, set up camp, and enjoy the evening.
 After a brief road walk along Tunnel Ridge Road, I was back on the Sheltowee Trace heading east towards the Pinch 'Em Tight Trail to complete my loop back to Hanson's Point.
 The Pinch 'Em Tight Trail has some interesting exposed rocks steps/ledges but overall was an easy hike.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924600074/in/album-72177720330324746/" title="PXL_20251021_203232440"><img src="https://live.staticflickr.com/65535/54924600074_de2f831af6_c.jpg" width="602" height="800" alt="PXL_20251021_203232440"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924598974/in/album-72177720330324746/" title="PXL_20251021_204240066"><img src="https://live.staticflickr.com/65535/54924598974_31ccea7680_c.jpg" width="800" height="602" alt="PXL_20251021_204240066"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Exposed rock on the Pinch 'Em Tight Trail*

 I made it back to the spur trail shortly after 5 PM, retrieved my water, and continued down the spur trail to find a campsite.
 Six or seven sites were occupied but there are multiple huge campsites and many smaller ones to choose from.
-I went all the way out to the point and then backtracked to find a spot I liked close to the point.
-I could have camped almost right on the point, but decided to choose something more sheltered in case of wind overnight and not directly on the trail.
+I went all the way out to the point and then backtracked to find the spot I liked best.
+I could have camped almost right on the point, but decided to take something more sheltered in case of wind overnight and not directly on the trail.
 I found a nice little spot tucked into the trees with just enough room for my tent.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924656080/in/album-72177720330324746/" title="PXL_20251021_222630995"><img src="https://live.staticflickr.com/65535/54924656080_77e436e181_c.jpg" width="800" height="602" alt="PXL_20251021_222630995"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Campsite*